Djaa9/oakandiron-fleetbuilder/README.md

 ### TODO

-- Ability to clear commanders and upgrade cards
 - Put initiative card selection in dialog

 - Handle initiative card modifiers for admirals (see todo in data/admirals)